Huntsville Stars: Retired numbers

-42 – Jackie Robinson, Retired throughout professional baseball on April 15, 1997.
+The Stars honored one individual by retiring their uniform number.
+This ensured that the number would be associated with one person of particular importance to the team.
+Don Mincher, Huntsville's general manager from 1985 to 2001 and part owner from 1994 to 2001, had the number 5, which he wore during his major league playing career, retired on June 6, 2008.
+An additional number, 42, was retired throughout professional baseball in 1997 to honor Jackie Robinson, the first African American to play in Major League Baseball in the modern era.

 Hall of Famers

 Five people associated with the Stars have been inducted in the Southern League Hall of Fame.
-Don Mincher, general manager from 1985 to 2000 and part owner from 1994 to 2000, and Rosemary Hovatter, who worked as an administrative assistant and box office employee from 1985 to 2014, were inducted in the inaugural Hall of Fame Class in 2014.
+Don Mincher, general manager from 1985 to 2001 and part owner from 1994 to 2001, and Rosemary Hovatter, administrative assistant and box office employee from 1985 to 2014, were inducted in the inaugural Hall of Fame Class in 2014.
 Second baseman/shortstop Scott Brosius, inducted in 2015, played for the Stars in 1989 and 1990, and led the Southern League in his second season with 162 hits, 274 total bases, and 39 doubles, earning him a spot on the 1990 postseason all-star team.
 He went on to an 11-year MLB career, winning three World Series and the 1998 World Series MVP Award with the New York Yankees.
 Larry Schmittou, who helped bring baseball to Huntsville in 1985 and was part owner of the Stars from 1985 to 1993, was inducted in 2016.
 Broadcaster Curt Bloom, the team's Director of Broadcasting in 1991, was inducted in 2018.